Want to create the perfect classroom this year? Of course, you do!

 6. Use Tables and Desks for Student Collaboration

-Teaching is known for being one of the most rewarding careers as you get to inspire the next generation.
-To teach students effectively, it is essential to group them together for collaboration.
-You can achieve this by arranging the chairs in twos, and this will give you room to walk between the rows of students.
+Teaching is one of the most rewarding careers, as you inspire the next generation.
+However, to teach students effectively, it is essential to group them for collaboration.
+You can achieve this by arranging the chairs in twos, giving you room to walk between the rows of students.

-You can also use flexible chairs like these that can be moved around for group sessions.
+You can also use adjustable chairs to move around for group sessions.
 Getting students to work in groups will help them boost their confidence and can motivate them to learn actively.

-With this solution, you will have an easier time organizing students into groups.
+With this solution, you will easily organize students into groups.
 Another thing you should do is declutter the room, and this involves clearing your table.
 It is also essential to use the front wall appropriately.